derBroBro/TerraDepot/README.md

 - If you want to do it right, you have to handle two AWS credentials which the same time (for tf and the backend)

 ## Idea behind this approach
-The idea is to make it us easy as possible to use remote beackends.
+The idea is to make it as easy as possible to use remote beackends.
 At the same time a normal level of security should be keeped.
-To achive this this project has just to be set up ONCE for your organization.
+To achive this, the project has just need to be set up ONCE for your organization.
 Afterward, everyone can set up the backend for terraform by his own.
 By to so, a new uniqe ID will be created which can be used.
 Currently the ID is an random alpha numerical key.
-All data is persisted in one bucket incl. versioning.

-To use it an HTTP endpoint is provided which you can add to your terraform project.
+To use it an HTTP endpoint is provided which can add to your terraform project.
-Behind all data (tfstate and config) is stored in a bucket in a folder named after the project id.
+In behind all data (tfstate and config) are stored in a bucket in a folder named after the project id.
+This bucket has versioning enabled of cause.

-# DEMO
-A demo installation can be found [here](https://terraform.exoit.de/project/new) (admin/r3pl4c3m3).

 # Setup
 ## Deploy the server-side